Related Media: Understanding Heart Failure

 - Irregular or rapid heartbeat

-- Change in urine production (increase or decrease, need to urinate at night)
+- Change in urine production, which may include an increase, decrease, or need to urinate at night

 - Loss of appetite